actionhero/actionhero/readme.markdown

        }
 	]

-All actionCluster.cache actions will also include the local peer in their operations.  all actionCluster.cache will also only wait `api.configData.actionCluster.remoteTimeoutWaitMS` to collect responses from peers, and will then return whatever information they have collected so far.
+All actionCluster.cache actions will also include the local peer in their operations.
+All actionCluster.cache actions will also only wait `api.configData.actionCluster.remoteTimeoutWaitMS` to collect responses from peers, and will then return whatever information they have collected so far.
+This helps ensure that clients get the data they need even if a peer becomes unresponsive (some data is better than no data).

 ## Requirements
 * node.js server